pragsmike/tract/README.md

 This tool makes network requests to third-party websites.
 Although `tract` strives to be a good citizen by implementing polite throttling, **you are ultimately responsible for how you use this tool.** Abusing this tool to violate terms of service or overwhelm a website is strongly discouraged.
 Use it responsibly and ethically.

 ### Authentication
 The current authentication method relies on you maintaining a logged-in session in the persistent browser instance.
 The tool does not store your credentials directly.
-You must use a Substack account that is configured with a password.
+You must start the browser and log into the site.

 ### Parser Specificity
 The HTML parser is heavily optimized for the structure of Substack pages.
 While it has fallbacks and can often extract content from other sites, its performance on non-Substack pages may be degraded.
 The metadata or body content may not be as clean.